FoalTS/foal/.github/SECURITY.md

 # Security Policy

-If you think you have found a security vulnerability, please DO NOT submit an issue but email security@foalts.org directly.
+If you think you have found a security vulnerability, please DO NOT submit an issue but report it directly and privately through the [security advisory page](https://github.com/FoalTS/foal/security/advisories).